-Achilleas Mavrellis chaired the meeting in the absence of outgoing SIG Chairman Matt Rawson.
-The Chairman’s Report highlighted a wide range of activities organised by the committee, including events, articles & blogs published, and the ongoing PfM survey.
+Achilleas Mavrellis chaired the meeting in the absence of outgoing SIG Chair Matt Rawson.
+The Chair’s Report highlighted a wide range of activities organised by the committee, including events, articles & blogs published, and the ongoing PfM survey.

 The following members were elected to the 2012/13 SIG Committee: